Miners' Union Hall

 The Miners' Hall is a historical building located at 1765 Columbia Avenue.
 This facility includes various rentable spaces to accommodate all types of events including weddings, funerals, live performances, fundraisers, meetings, fitness classes, etc. Below you will find all the information you need to decide if the Miners' Hall is right for your event, which space is best suited.

 The Performance Hall is a 2082 square foot room, including a warming kitchen and stage area with an occupancy load of 198 (156 with tables and chairs).
 Rental of this space includes use of 150 padded chairs, 16 – 6′ x 29″ plastic folding tables.
 15 – 2′ round, 30″ tall, black, café style tables are also available free of cost upon request.
 Please refer to ‘special considerations’ below for audio/visual equipment options.
 The hall dimensions are 38’4″ x 54’4″ and the stage dimensions are 17’9″ x 27’3″.
 Recommended uses of the Performance Hall include live bands and performances, fundraisers, weddings, funerals.
-For inquires please contact the Recreation Department.
+To reserve click on the link below.
+If you are having challenges with booking directly please contact the Recreation Department.

 Attic Green Room